BabuRajan002/GCP-Certified-Cloud-professional-Architect-Notes/Elastic Google cloud infrastructure scaling and Automation.md

 HTTP(s) Load balancer:
 =======================

-It uses the round-robin algorithm to distribute the traffic among the backend instances
+-> It uses the round-robin algorithm to distribute the traffic among the backend instances -> Its a Layer-7 Load balancer

 ![Alt text](Images/https-load-balancer.jpg)